A Simple Wine Making Recipe: How to make Dandelion Wine at Home

 Make sure to sanitize anything that will come in contact with the wine making process.
 We recommend using a sanitizer like the product OneStep, which is both a cleanser and a sanitizer and is easy to use.
 Be sure to air dry everything after sanitizing.

 Instructions for the Extract:

-Keep your wine in a room that has a constant temperature between 45 and 65 degrees F. Ferment until your gravity is between 1.030-1.040 (4-6 days), then strain and remove fruit bag.
-Siphon into a secondary fermenter and let ferment until gravity is 1.000.
-Siphon off sediment into clean secondary.
-You may need to siphon again to gain clarity before bottling.
+Keep your wine in a dark room that has a constant temperature between 45 and 65 degrees F. Using hydrometer ferment until your gravity is between 1.030-1.040 (three weeks or until fermentation ceases).

 Strain the wine through a cheese cloth to filter any remnants and into the 1 gallon bottle.